StoneOrbits/VortexEngine/docs/handle_upgrade_guide.md

 ---
 layout: default
-title: Upgrade Guide
+title: Handle Upgrade Guide
-nav_order: 0
+nav_order: 2
-parent: Guides & Tutorials
+parent: Upgrade Guides
 ---

-# Upgrade Guide
+# Handle Upgrade Guide

 The latest firmware for your device can be found on the Vortex Community [downloads page](https://vortex.community/downloads).